Kevin J. Holmes

 Research

-My research explores the structure of human knowledge.
+My research explores the structure and content of human knowledge.
 Several broad, interrelated questions guide my work: How does language reflect and shape the way we think?
-How do people mentally represent abstract concepts?
-How do we reason about complex, real-world issues?
+What is the nature of abstract concepts?
+How do people reason about complex, real-world issues?
 To address these questions, my students and I use carefully designed experiments to make theory-driven inferences about mind and language.
-Current projects in my lab examine the relationship between linguistic and nonlinguistic categories, the influence of labels and syntactic structure on social attitudes and beliefs, and the role of pragmatic reasoning in linguistic framing effects.
+Several current projects in my lab, the Thought Lab, are examining the role of pragmatic inference in linguistic framing.
+I was recently awarded a James McKeen Cattell Sabbatical Fellowship.